 Making Data Work

-The project is funded by the Economic and Social Research Council, and we are working with sector specialist partners The Audience Agency and MyCake.
+The project, Towards a blueprint for a National Cultural Data Observatory, was funded by the Economic and Social Research Council, and saw the Centre working alongside sector specialist partners The Audience Agency and MyCake and policy partner Culture Commons.

 Photo: Family Flourish Day, Mafwa Theatre (Credit: Tom Arber)